lholden/entity_system/README.md

 [![Build Status](https://travis-ci.org/lholden/entity_system.png?branch=master)](https://travis-ci.org/lholden/entity_system)

+## Preamble

+The name of this API may change to be more memorable in the near future.
+This API follows the Rust nightlies and may not work on older versions.
+The API is currently incomplete and may change without warning.

+I am planning to implement a simple example game demonstrating how one uses this system in the near future.
+Until then, the API documentation, tests, and benchmarks are the best place to learn how to use the Entity System.

 ## Quickstart

 Entity System follows the most current Rust nightly, but may work with the most recent release.